munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Now that we have a rudimentary chunk structure working, let's start making it more useful.
 We can store *code* in chunks, but what about *data*?
 Many values the interpreter works with are created at runtime as the result of operations.
-In:

 ```lox
 1 + 2;
 ```

-The value 3 appears nowhere in the code.
+The value 3 appears nowhere in the code here.
 However, the literals `1` and `2` do.
 To compile that statement to bytecode, we need some sort of instruction that means "produce a constant" and those literal values need to get stored in the chunk somewhere.
 In jlox, the Expr.Literal AST node held the value.
 We need a different solution now that we don't have a syntax tree.